MPG MATRIX

 • Model base matrices to promote and control content

-• Used to working with a certain workflow, so it can be hard to get too far out of comfort zone
+• Used to working with a certain workflow and can be resistant to getting too far out of comfort zone

 Primary User